barryclark/jekyll-now/_posts/2018-11-15-Kubecon-community.md

 ---
 layout: post
 title: "Why KubeCon is so important for the community, KubeCon + CloudNativeCon China"
+description: "Cheryl Hung, Director of Ecosystem at CNCF, discusses Kubernetes and community with TFiR."
 tags:
   - Video
   - "2018"